Favicon Generator

 A favicon (short for "favorite icon") is the small icon that appears in browser tabs, bookmarks, history, and on mobile home screens when users save your site.
 Despite being small, it's often the first visual element users associate with your brand in their browser.

 Modern browsers and devices request favicons at multiple sizes — from 16×16 pixels for browser tabs to 512×512 for PWA splash screens.
-This generator creates all the sizes you need in one go.
+This generator creates the core browser, Apple, Android, and maskable icon files in one go and lets you tune fit and safe space before exporting them.

 Favicon sizes explained